In this section

 Service providers have been directed by the ACCC that a mobile phone (eg handset) should last as long as its contract term.
 The seller has a responsibility to repair a faulty phone within the consumer guarantees set out in the Australian Consumer Law.

-The ACCAN and the ACCC can give you information about your consumer rights.
+The ACCC can give you information about your consumer rights.

 You should keep a record of any conversations with your service provider about any complaints or problems.
 The seller should have an opportunity to repair or replace a faulty handset before terminating a contract.
 Get legal advice if you can’t resolve the problem quickly.